Baishali0103/Fake_News_Detection_with_ML_Models/README.md

 5. Install all the libraries in the app.py files in this virtual environment using pip install command (streamlit, joblib, nltk, scikit-learn).
 Use the VSCode terminal you get after opening virtual environment to do this.
 6. Then run the app.py file using **streamlit run app.py**

 Note: 1.
 Make sure you add your dataset in the .ipynb file.
 2. This can't be deployed via Github as the .pkl file of the model is bigger than 100MB.
+3. Make sure your .pkl files are saved from the same training run.